 Since pragmatism fails so miserably to order our short-term and long-term choices in a non-contradictory way, and since duty ethics and Christianity fail to order them in regard to our natural preference for those we love over strangers, and since equity seems both a desideratum and an impossibility in moral choosing, what should the moral seeker do?
 Having considered her options, she certainly can be forgiven a reversion to a pragmatist mentality, a moral outlook less conducive to flourishing than to nimble choosing in the near pandemonium that faces us as we navigate our daily lives.
 “Go with your gut” is less morality than survival mechanism.
 But employing it must remind us that survival is far from happiness.

-I deeply admire virtue ethics as a system of private morality (see “A Virtue Ethics Primer”) and natural law theory as its public face (see “Natural Law and the Legality of Human Rights”).
+I deeply admire virtue ethics as a system of private morality (see “A Virtue Ethics Primer”) and functional natural law theory as its public face (see “Natural Law and the Legality of Human Rights”).
 These begin with a frank appraisal of how life is really lived, revealing two painfully obvious problems that any contemporary moral system must resolve.